BayesWatch/deficient-efficient/research-log.md

 Surprising not more problems with memory.
 Seems mostly to be problems with the Generic class.
 Not sure what that is, so I'll have to investigate.

+Fixed that problem by ensuring the stride and dilation args still get passed when the kernel size is 1.